sumitdashrathgupta/Bharat-Intern/Blog-Post/Readme.md

 - Other dependencies can be found in the `package.json` file.

-Feel free to connect with me on LinkedIn: [Himanshu Mohanty](https://www.linkedin.com/in/sumitgupta150/)
+Feel free to connect with me on LinkedIn: [Sumit Gupta](https://www.linkedin.com/in/sumitgupta150/)

 Happy coding! 🌐✨